Post Study Work Visa Options for International Students to think about

 Non-Immigrant H-1B Visa (Specialty Occupation)

-This visa provides graduates with a temporary employment authorisation in high-skilled occupations.
-H-1B applicants are required to have specialized knowledge and a bachelor’s degree or higher or its equivalent.
+This visa provides graduates with temporary employment authorisation in high-skilled occupations.
+H-1B applicants are required to have specialised knowledge and a bachelor’s degree or higher or its equivalent.
 The H-1B is granted for an initial period of 3 years and can be extended for an additional 3 years but cannot be extended beyond 6 years.

 Spouses and minor children automatically obtain H-4 visas, which entitle them to accompany the applicant to the U.S. and to attend school but are not allowed to work.